kumalee/learning/english/esstential-grammar.md

 Is Ben working today?
 Yes, he is.
 Is it raining?
 No, it isn't.
 Are your friends staying at a hotel?
 No, they aren't.
 They're staying with me.

+# 5. I do/work/like etc. (present simple)
+They have a lot of books.
+They read a lot.
+He's eating an ice cream.
+He likes ice cream.
+I/we/you/they read  like  work  live  watch   do   have he/she/it     reads likes works lives watches does has I work in a shop.
+My brother works in a bank.
+Lucy lives in London.
+Her parents live in Scotland.
+It rains a lot in winter.
+Joe has a shower every day.

+## Spelling
+-es after -s / -sh / -ch: pass -> passes,  finish -> finishes,  watch -> watches
+-y -> ies study -> studies,  try -> tries
+do -> does, go -> goes

+I like big cities.
+Your English is good.
+You speak very well.
+Tom works very hard.
+He starts at 7.30 and finishes at 8 o'clock in the evening.
+The earth goes round the sun.
+We do a lot of different things in our free time.
+It costs a lot of money to build a hospital.

+## always/never/usually/sometime + present simple
+Sue always gets to work early.
+I never eat breakfast.
+We often go away at weekends.
+Mark usually plays football on Sundays.
+I sometimes walk to work, but not very often.